nhatthanhlatao/shunkakinoki/wiki/streaks/workflow/day.md

 1. Define Hours of the day in Calendar
 2. Track Performance in Quantification
-3. Reflect & Strategy & Win in Shunblog
+3. Reflect & Strategy & Win in BLOG

 ## Milestone